accesscode-2-1/unit-0/2015-03-12_imperative-thinking.md

     else if number is divisible by 5: say "Buzz"
-    else if number is divisible by both: say "Fizz Buzz"
+    else if number is divisible by both: say "FizzBuzz"
     else
         say the number
 ```

 ##### Analyze how your mind imperatively solves the problem without code:
 If I asked you to perform Fizz Buzz without a computer, you could.
 How?
 This is not a trivial or easy question.
-Your brain is smarter than any computer man has ever built.
+Your brain is smarter than any computer we have ever built.
 Ask it, slowly, how it solved the problem.

 ##### Draw a diagram
-Diagrams, like code, can suggest that an organization or structure is clarifying or mysterifying.
+Diagrams, like code, can help clarify a problem.
+Often an unclear diagram will suggest that one's thinking is unclear.

 ### 3. Writing a solution
 #### Translate the pseudocode